Nines (notation): Nomenclature

+A percentage of 100% would, in theory, have an infinite number of nines – though, in the context of purity of materials, 100% is virtually unachievable.

+The number of nines of a proportion x is:

+Uses

 Precious metals

 The exact purity of very fine precious metals such as platinum, gold and silver can be of great interest.
 Based on the system of millesimal fineness, a metal is said to be one nine or one nine fine if it is 900 fine, or 90% pure.
 A metal that is 990 fine is then described as two nines fine and one that is 999 fine is described as three nines fine.
 Thus, nines are a logarithmic scale of purity for very fine precious metals.
 Similarly, percentages ending in a 5 have conventional names, traditionally the number of nines, then "five", so 999.5 fine (99.95% pure) is "three nines five", abbreviated 3N5.

-Other Uses
+Canada's Big Maple Leaf, a coin made of gold at 5N (99.999%) purity, stands as the purest gold coin ever minted, anywhere.
+The purest gold ever achieved was reportedly produced at the Perth Mint in 1957, at "almost six nines" (99.9999%) purity, as measured by the Worshipful Company of Goldsmiths of London.

+Gases

-The nines scale is also sometimes used in describing the purity of bottled gases.
-The purity of gas is an indication of the amount of other gases it contains.
-A high purity refers to a low amount of other gases.
-Gases of higher purity are considered to be of better quality and are usually more expensive.
+The nines scale is also used in other contexts, such as describing the purity of gases.
+The purity of a gas is an indication of the ratio of it to other gases in its mixture, as measured by volume.
+Thus, a high purity refers to a low amount of other gases, or impurities.
+Gases of higher purity are in many contexts considered to be of better quality and are usually more expensive.

-The purity of a gas is generally expressed as a grade prefixed with the letter N giving the "number of nines" in the percentage or decimal fraction.
-For gasses, the number of nines is usually written after the letter N, rather than before it.
-An N2.0 gas is 99% pure, and 1% (by volume) impurities.
-An N6.0 gas is 99.9999% (six nines) pure, with 1 part per million (1 ppm) impurities.
+The purity of a gas is generally expressed as a grade prefixed with the letter N (rather than postfixed), indicating the "number of nines" in the percentage or decimal fraction.
+For example, a N2.0 gas is 99% (two nines) pure and 1% impurities by volume; a N6.0 gas is 99.9999% (six nines) pure, with 1 part per million (1 ppm or 1 vpm, volume per million) impurities.

-Intermediate values are formed using the common logarithm.
-For example, a gas which is 99.97% pure would be described as N3.5, since log10(0.03%) = −3.523.
+Intermediate values indicate the digit following the last nine.
+For example, N4.6 estimates a purity level of 99.996% (four nines followed by a six).
+An alternative representation uses the common logarithm: for example, a gas which is 99.97% pure would be described as N3.5, since log10(0.03%) = −3.523.

+System availability

 Nines are used in a similar manner to describe computer system availability.
+In this context, a "one nine" (90%) uptime indicates a system that is available 90% of the time or, as is more commonly described, unavailable 10% of the time – about 72 hours per month.
+A "five nines" (99.999%) uptime describes a system that is unavailable for at most 26 seconds per month.